hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_functional_analysis.md

 cnetplot(ego, categorySize="pvalue", showCategory = 5, foldChange=sig_foldchanges)
 ```

-**NOTE:** If you are interested in significant processes that are not among the top five, you can subset your 'ego' dataset to only display these processes:
+**NOTE:** If you are interested in significant processes that are not among the top five, you can subset your `ego` dataset to only display these processes:

 ```
 ego2 <- ego